-As the Directors of Graduate studies, it is our pleasure to congratulate and welcome you on behalf of the School of Archaeology as the newest members of our dynamic community here within the University of Oxford.
+As the Directors of Graduate studies, we are delighted to congratulate and welcome you on behalf of the School of Archaeology as the newest members of our dynamic community here within the University of Oxford.

 We are excited to have you join the School of Archaeology and hope to see you benefit from and contribute to our broad community.
 The School enjoys collaborations with colleagues across many different departments and faculties, and it maintains direct associations with the University's outstanding libraries, museums, and regional heritage and commercial partners, ensuring further opportunities for student research, work experience and career advancement.
-In addition to the lively research seminar series, many convened by students, the Graduate Archaeological Society is run by students and offers its own seminar series, workshops, conferences and events.
+In addition to the lively research seminar series, many convened by students, GAO (Graduate Archaeology at Oxford) is run by students and offers its own seminar series, workshops, conferences and events.
 You will have received a welcome letter from them directly as part of your induction pack in addition to their direct welcome below.